 - Clean the surface thoroughly to remove any dirt, debris, and contaminants.
-You can use a power washer or deck cleaner to get it nice and clean.
+You can use a power washer or Liquid Rubber Deck & Patio Cleaner to get it nice and clean.

 - Be sure to protect your plants and other greenery around the deck before you begin.

 - Cleaning and preparing your deck will help ensure that the sealant adheres properly and that your deck stays dry and in good condition.